sergeylukin/sergeylukin.github.com/_posts/2012-11-19-yeoman-on-freebsd-9.md

 Verify Dependencies
 -------------------

-Run `curl -L get.yeoman.io | bash` to verify that all dependencies were installed (since my commit **8630c44** was merged into Yeoman's master branch this step is possible on FreeBSD).
+Run `curl -L get.yeoman.io | bash` again to verify that you have completed the list of required dependencies.

 Say hello to Yeoman
 -------------------